UniversalDependencies/docs/_pl/index.md

 # UD for Polish <span class="flagspan"><img class="flag" src="../../flags/svg/PL.svg" /></span>

-## Tokenization and Word Segmentation
+## Tokenisation and Word Segmentation

 * In general, words are delimited by whitespace characters.
 Description of exceptions follows.
 * According to typographical rules, a punctuation mark is attached to a neighbouring (usually preceding) word.
 Punctuation marks are usually tokenised as separate tokens (words), unless they are considered an integral part of the lemma (as in _Rolls-Royce_ “Rolls-Royce”, _O’Donellowie_ “the O'Donells”, or _85-lecie_ “85th anniversary”) or are used to express inflection (as in the accusative or genitive _Melville'a_ “Melville”).
 On the other hand, hyphens in constructions such as _biało-czerwona_ “white-and-red” are treated as separate tokens.